Giant Dipper (Santa Cruz Beach Boardwalk)

+The Giant Dipper is a historic wooden roller coaster located at Santa Cruz Beach Boardwalk in Santa Cruz, California, United States.
+Designed by renowned coaster architects Frank Prior and Frederick Church, it was built during the Golden Age of roller coasters and officially opened on May 17, 1924.
+The Giant Dipper replaced Thompson's Scenic Railway and was constructed in just 47 days at a cost of $50,000.
+The ride stands 70 ft tall and reaches a maximum speed of 55 mph.

+In addition to being one of the oldest operating roller coasters in the world, it remains one of the most popular, ranking consistently among the top 50 wooden coasters in the annual Golden Ticket Awards published by Amusement Today.
+Giant Dipper has accommodated over 68 million riders and was designated a National Historic Landmark in 1987.
+It was also awarded an ACE Roller Coaster Landmark designation by American Coaster Enthusiasts in 2007.

 History

-The Thompson's Scenic Railway was built on the site of the current Giant Dipper in 1908 as the longest roller coaster in the United States.
-In October 1923, manager R.L.
-Cardiff and Walter Looff began negotiations to build a new ride to replace the Scenic Railway.
-The price was set at $50,000, $15,000 more than the Scenic Railway.
-In January 1924, the permit to build the Giant Dipper was granted to Arthur Looff.
-He wanted to create a ride that had "the thrill of a plunge down a mine shaft, a balloon ascent, a parachute jump, airplane acrobatics, a cyclone, a toboggan ride, and a ship in a storm."
-Demolition of the Scenic Railway began in January 1924 to make room for the Giant Dipper.
-It took 5 months to demolish the Scenic Railway and construct the Giant Dipper.
-The actual construction of the Giant Dipper took 47 days.
-The ride opened to the public for the first time on May 17, 1924.
+Thompson's Scenic Railway at Santa Cruz Beach Boardwalk opened in 1908 as the longest roller coaster in the United States.
+In 1923, manager R.L.
+Cardiff and Walter Looff decided to replace the Scenic Railway and began planning its replacement by October.
+The budget was set at $50,000, which was $15,000 more than the cost to build Scenic Railway.
+The permit to build Giant Dipper was granted in January 1924 to Arthur Looff, who wanted to create a ride that had "the thrill of a plunge down a mine shaft, a balloon ascent, a parachute jump, airplane acrobatics, a cyclone, a toboggan ride, and a ship in a storm."
+Demolition of the Scenic Railway began soon after the permit was issued.
+Construction of Giant Dipper took just 47 days, although the overall project – including demolition of the Scenic Railway – spanned five months.
+It officially opened to the public on May 17, 1924.

+Frank Prior and Frederick Church designed Giant Dipper.
+Construction was helmed by Arthur Looff, and it required 327000 ft of lumber, 743,000 nails, and 24,000 bolts.
+The lumber was provided by Homer T. Maynard Lumber, and the 70 horsepower motor – still in use on the ride – was provided by Santa Cruz Electric.
+The concrete work was executed by T.F.
+Costello, and the steel was provided by Berger and Carter.

 In 1974, the ride received a new coat of paint with Victorian-style architecture around the station.
 In the 1989 Loma Prieta earthquake, the Giant Dipper was practically untouched.
 The ride was closed for about a month to be inspected.
 The park held a benefit for victims of the earthquake.
 In 2002, the ride celebrated its 50 millionth rider.
 Ten years after the 50 millionth rider, the park celebrated the Giant Dipper's 60 millionth rider on July 27, 2012.
 The park gave out trivia coasters leading up to the event.
 The 24 riders that were on the train when it hit 60 million riders received a hoodie among other prizes.